-Data summarized in Figure 13 do not conform to the sampling protocol outlined in Minnesota Rule 7050.0222 because typically fewer than five samples were collected during a 30-day period; however, the annual geometric mean shown helps to quickly illustrate the status and trends of E. coli bacteria at each of the monitoring stations over time.
-Furthermore, Table 5 shows the frequency with which the individual sample standard of ≤1260 organisms/100mL was violated.
+Data summarized in Figure 10 do not conform to the sampling protocol outlined in Minnesota Rule 7050.0222 because typically fewer than five samples were collected during a 30-day period; however, the annual geometric mean shown helps to quickly illustrate the status and trends of E. coli bacteria at each of the monitoring stations over time.

+The total annual precipitation for each year is shown in Figure 10.
+A gray dotted line is drawn at 31.2 inches to indicate the 30 year (1992-2021) average total precipitation at the Minneapolis - St. Paul airport weather station.
 Before making conclusions regarding year-to-year variability, weather patterns should be considered.
-The total annual precipitation for each year is also shown in Figure 13.
-A gray dotted line is drawn at 31.6 inches to indicate the 30 year (1991-2020) average total precipitation at the Minneapolis - St. Paul airport weather station.
+The Vermillion River watershed has been uncharacteristically dry the past few years, experiencing drought conditions for much of the monitoring season.

-Figure 13.
+Figure 10.
 Annual geometric mean of Escherichia coli (E. coli) bacteria for all stations by year.
 MPN stands for most probable number of organisms.
 Black dashed line indicates the 30-day geometric mean standard (for data collected April through October) of ≤126 MPN/100 mL.
 Bars represent total annual precipitation for each year.
-Gray dotted line indicates the 30 year (1991-2020) total annual average precipitation at the Minneapolis - St. Paul airport weather station of 31.7 inches.
+Gray dotted line indicates the 30 year (1992-2021) total annual average precipitation at the Minneapolis - St. Paul airport weather station of 31.2 inches.

-The annual E. coli geometric mean for each monitoring site violated the ≤126 organisms/100mL standard during most years at most monitoring stations with the exception of the following: SC806 (2011, 2013, 2014), VR803 (2010), and VR0020 (2006, 2007, 2008).
+The annual E. coli geometric mean for each monitoring site violated the ≤ 126 organisms/100mL standard during most years at most monitoring stations except for the following: SC806 (2011, 2013, 2014), VR803 (2010), and VR0020 (2006, 2007, 2008).
 During the aforementioned years, these three sites had annual geometric mean values below the standard.
-Since 2015, all sites have had geometric means that exceeded the state standard for E. coli.
+From 2015 to 2021, all sites have had geometric means that exceeded the state standard for E. coli.
+In 2022, NC808 had a geometric mean below the standard for the first time since monitoring began in 2006, though individual samples still exceeded the standard.